kemitchell/writing.kemitchell.com/_posts/2015-08-14-Grab-Bag-Contracts.md

 One nice consequence of composing orderless contracts is that it becomes trivial to recognize that two forms that differ in order only are in fact the same.
 Common Form does not and cannot do this.
 Switching the order of any two subsections creates an entirely new Common Form.

 It also becomes possible to speak of contracts, and relationships between contracts, with the well-defined vocabulary of set theory.
 A form that contains all the provisions of another form, plus some others, is a superset.
-The intersection of two forms is a new form containing just those provisions the two share in common.
-The union of two forms is a new form with all the included provisions, without duplication.
+The [intersection](https://en.wikipedia.org/wiki/Intersection_(set_theory)) of two forms is a new form containing just those provisions the two share in common.
+The [union](https://en.wikipedia.org/wiki/Union_(set_theory)) of two forms is a new form with all the included provisions, without duplication.
 Even mobile phones could rather trivially perform such operations on relatively large forms.

 An extension of that idea might be to divide a contract project in two---its substantive terms and boilerplate.
 Candidate substantive terms might express their compatibility with boilerplate foundations expressed in set terms.
-Holding that boilerplate constant, one could swap sets of provisions in an out of the substantive terms part of the contract.
+Holding that boilerplate constant, swap sets of provisions in an out of the substantive terms part of the contract.

 Rather than clumsily attach intellectual property agreements or assignments or waivers as exhibits, each duplicating the boilerplate from the master agreement---or making do with an abbreviated, degenerate version of it---contract lawyers might simply drop the set of necessary substantive terms into the substantive terms context of a broader agreement with common boilerplate.
 On the receiving end, opposing counsel could use set operations to interrogate the substantive coverage of the agreement.